 Finally, there’s the Fallout franchise.
 Radiation sickness has been a gameplay mechanic since the first Fallout, but originally it didn’t effect much.
 In the first game, there were only two ways to get irradiated: Get smacked by a glowing one or wander into The Glow.

 The original Fallout has the most complex take on radiation sickness, requiring a chart to fully understand what it does.
 Every part of the character is effected: HP, healing, and SPECIAL (with skills as a result).
 If either HP or any S.P.E.C.I.A.L. attribute drops to zero because of radiation sickness, the character will die.
-However, as I said in another article, I don’t think that radiation was used to its full potential in the original Fallout.
+However, as I said previously, I don’t think radiation was used to its full potential in the original Fallout.
 Two doses of Rad-X makes the player completely immune to radiation, giving them 24 hours to explore The Glow without worrying about any side effects.
 Even if the player took a few points of radiation damage on arrival, they can use a single Rad-Away to instantly cure themselves.
-Allowing the player to reach 100% radiation resistance detracted from the danger of The Glow as the lore (and environment) states that even Brotherhood Paladins have died due to the intense radiation exposure.
+Allowing the player to reach 100% radiation resistance detracted from the danger of The Glow as the lore (and environment) shows that even Brotherhood Paladins have died due to the intense radiation exposure.

 Fallout 3 streamlined the mechanic of radiation sickness.
 Instead of effecting several variables, radiation sickness only lowers endurance (at minor sickness), agility (at advanced sickness), strength (at critical sickness) and finally caused death at 1000 rads.
 Additionally, radiation was far more present in Fallout 3 than previous games in the franchise.
 The Lone Wanderer could not eat or drink without absorbing at least a few rads.
 Additionally, radiation resistance was capped at 85%, making it challenging to approach areas like Vault 87.